HORSES 馬

 Creative Partnerships

-The trilogy's narrative arcs honour the sustained commitment of artists who appear across multiple films.
-Airu Matsuda danced solo in Tiger - the first film where we were discovering the language for what would become a six-year journey celebrating the venerable Asian Zodiac system.
-In Dragon, Airu embodies the Fire element in orange-red, and it follows logically that he must return in Horses - carrying the flame of Tiger energy into the Fire Horse year, supporting and uplifting this zodiac convergence.
-For audiences following the series, this creates clear trajectory and continuity.
+The trilogy honours sustained commitment from artists who appear across multiple films.
+Airu Matsuda danced solo in Tiger - the first film where we were discovering the new language for what would become a six-year journey celebrating the venerable Asian zodiac system.
+For Dragon, Airu embodies the orange-red Fire element, and it follows that he must return in Horses - carrying the flame of Tiger energy into the Fire Horse year, supporting and uplifting this zodiac convergence.
+For audiences following the series, this creates a clear trajectory and continuity.

-Chikako Arai featured prominently in Dragon as the Air element - appearing in white, holding the disc moon and hexagon.
-The hexagon flows from Dragon through to Horses, where in a spectacular scene Nao Kamei catches a hexagon object mid-flight while wearing her samue worker's garb.
-Kamei-san actually performs two distinct roles in Horses: the Shinto deity figure of her Tsukushi-Mai lineage, and a blue-costumed drummer and spatial activator wielding handheld hexagons - as if following instructions from the deity figure herself.
-Chikako radiates the essence of Amaterasu, the Sun Goddess, in Dragon, and her return to Horses feels essential - coming full circle in the trilogy's narrative arc.
+Chikako Arai (IDIOT SAVANT Theater Company - Tokyo) featured prominently in Dragon as the Air element - appearing in white, holding a disc moon and hexagons.
+The geometry of the hexagon flows from Dragon through to Horses, where in a spectacular scene Nao Kamei catches a hexagon object mid-flight while wearing her samue worker's garb.
+Kamei actually performs two distinct roles in Horses: the Shinto deity figure of her Tsukushi-Mai lineage, and a blue-costumed drummer and spatial activator wielding handheld hexagons - as if following instructions from the deity figure herself.
+Chikako radiates the essence of Amaterasu (Sun Goddess) in Dragon, and her return to Horses feels essential - coming full circle in the trilogy's arc.
 She dances with intense pulse and authority wearing her large wide-brimmed white sun hat and full white kimono-style costume.
-Both Chikako and Nao Kamei's Shinto deity figure receive the same motion graphics effects - tracings and emanations that evoke the supernatural otherworld, higher dimensions of the spirit world.
+Both Chikako and Nao Kamei's Shinto deity figure receive the same VFX effects - tracings and emanations that evoke the supernatural otherworld - higher dimensions of the spirit world.

 Horses signals our third collaboration with Mark, completing the Asia-Pacific trilogy that began with Tiger and continued through Dragon.
 The poignancy of this partnership deepens when we consider his Japanese and New Zealand heritage.
 Mark’s electronic jazz compositions carry this dual cultural lineage, linking the very worlds our trilogy investigates.
-His sensational music for Horses pulses with ancient resonance and futuristic vision, providing the aural blueprint for our dance and cinematic responses.
+His music pulses with ancient resonance and futuristic vision, providing the aural blueprints for our dance and cinematic responses.

 Mark de Clive-Lowe "My role across the Asia-Pacific trilogy has been to create music that could exist in dialogue with movement rather than sit beneath it.
 For Horses, this meant allowing the score to unfold patiently - moving from ambient space into rhythm as energy gathered - with piano improvisation acting as connective tissue throughout.